tea2code/fantasy-rts/documentation/Kernel.md

 The function *makeId()* generates a new id with the given string.

 A possible faster implementation can be activated using `DEFINES+=FRTS_FAST_ID` in the additional arguments of qmake.
-Performance advantage is untested.
-Currently not activated.
+Performance advantage is tested using the *A\* Benchmark* (see **A-Star Benchmark.md**).
+The difference in the benchmark was not much but it was measurable and will be much larger in other cases.

 ### Log